tawasta/product/product_primary_vendor_info/README.rst

 * Shows the fields also in product treeview
 * Fields can be utilized as helpers to show the data also in other models (e.g. purchase request lines or BOM lines)
+* Also adds an informational "Cost Price (vendor based)" field to product form that converts the primary vendor's price to the default currency, and does conversion from purchase UoM to product's own UoM.
+I.e. it tells what does it cost in company currency to buy one <UoM> of the product.
+This does not affect stock valuation, and is only additional information

 Configuration
 =============